Blog

 How do I find the second poller / duplicate instance using my bot token?

-Tail the gateway log (/tmp/openclaw/openclaw-*.log, grep conflict|getUpdates|auto-restart) and check whether conflicts keep arriving with no restart activity to explain them — that indicates a real second consumer.
-Look for a zombie/old pod of the same instance, or the token reused in a second deployment, staging copy, or local script.
-Ensure exactly one process polls the token.
+Tail the gateway log (/tmp/openclaw/openclaw-*.log, grep conflict|getUpdates|auto-restart) and check whether conflicts keep arriving with no restart activity to explain them.
+Then confirm a second consumer actually exists before hunting one: run ss -tp and count the processes holding a connection to api.telegram.org.
+If there really are two, look for a zombie or old pod of the same instance, or the token reused in a second deployment, staging copy, or local script.
+If only one process is connected and the 409s continue, you have the single-instance polling loop instead, not a duplicate.

 Does a Telegram webhook block getUpdates polling, and how do I check with getWebhookInfo?